JeffryGonzalez/microservice-development-apr-2024/week2/notes-instructor/message-types.md

 }
 ```

 Remember, the owner of the employee data is the **only service that can change the data**.
 It can say "Nope, there is a conflict.
 That isn't the *same* employee".
+This means the service that owns the employee must be the one that "tracks" their position, in this example.
+It needs to be a transaction.
+1. Change their position
+2. Publish a new version of that document.

 ## Summary